 Loops

-Every loop requires a condition, and the actions within the loop will continue to trigger as long as the condition holds true.
+A While Condition loop requires a condition.
+The actions within the loop will continue to trigger as long as the condition holds true.
 When the condition becomes false, the loop terminates, and the next actions in the workflow will trigger.

 Be careful with loop actions, as they can cause your app to enter an infinite loop if the condition never becomes false.
 Always ensure that the condition will be met at some point so the loop can exit.